ec-europa/europa-component-library/docs/Migrating-v4.md

 - Twig parameter `variant` has been removed, with the corresponding CSS classes.
 It was only used in EC Core page header.
 There is no more differences between Core, Standardised and Harmonised.
 - Wrapper `ecl-page-header__title-container` has been removed

+### Pagination

+- A new `type` has been introduced, `truncation` can be used to add a placeholder with no link to represent some skipped items.

 ### Rating field

 - Size of the icon is now `l` instead of `m`, it is resized in desktop viewports via css.